flutterdata/flutter_data/README.md

  - [JSONAPIAdapter](https://github.com/flutterdata/flutter_data/blob/master/lib/src/adapter/remote/json_api_adapter.dart)
  - [OfflineAdapter](https://github.com/flutterdata/flutter_data/blob/master/lib/src/adapter/remote/offline_adapter.dart)

+Of course, these all can be combined!

-Adapters for Wordpress or Github REST access, or even a JWT authentication adapter are easy to make.
+Adapters for Wordpress or Github REST access, or even a [JWT authentication adapter](#adapter-example-jwt-authentication-service) are easy to build.

-There are many more adapter examples in the [cookbook](#cookbook).
+There are many more adapter examples in the [cookbook](#cookbookfaq).

 ### DataSupport and Relationships API